TheBB/spaceline/README.md

 ## The Spacemacs mode-line theme

-To install it, just load `spaceline-config` and call `spaceline-spacemacs-theme`.
+To install it, just load `spaceline-config` and call the theme function you want.
 E.g.

     (require 'spaceline-config)
     (spaceline-spacemacs-theme)

+There are two themes currently:

+- `spaceline-spacemacs-theme`: The theme used by Spacemacs.
+- `spaceline-emacs-theme`: A similar theme designed to look good with no other packages installed.

 It should work out of the box.
 This theme integrates with the following third-party packages, which you may consider installing for added benefit: